tardis-sn/tardis/docs/physics/montecarlo/basicprinciples.rst

 Next Interaction Location
 -------------------------

-The probability of a packet interacting after covering an optical depth :math:`\tau` is given by (see :ref:`propagation`)
+The probability of a photon interacting after covering an optical depth :math:`\tau` is given by (see :ref:`propagation`)

 .. math::